 If a husband or wife has been married for at least a year to someone who receives Social Security disability benefits, the spouse can get Social Security benefits if the spouse is 62 years old or older.
 Note that eligibility for the spousal disability benefit will end if he or she becomes eligible to receive significantly higher Social Security benefits on his or her own record.

 Even though a spouse is allowed to collect benefits at age 62, a spouse who collects spousal benefits before full retirement age will be hit with the early retirement penalty.
 (This does not apply to those caring for a child under 16 who is eligible for a child's benefit who are receiving mother's or father's benefits—see below.)

 If a spouse was married for at least a year to a disabled worker who died while receiving Social Security disability benefits, the surviving spouse can get benefits in either of these circumstances:

 This benefit is sometimes called the widow or widower’s benefit.
-Note that the surviving spouse’s benefits will end if he or she remarries or becomes eligible to receive significantly higher Social Security benefits on his or her own record.
+Note that the surviving spouse’s benefits will end if he or she becomes eligible to receive significantly higher Social Security benefits on his or her own record.
 And if a surviving spouse gets remarried before age 60, or age 50 if disabled, Social Security benefits will be denied.

 If an ex-spouse was married for at least ten years to a disabled worker who is collecting SSDI, the divorced spouse can get benefits if he or she is 62 years old or older.